Dannybrush/BlockChainProject/README.md

   To Turn on / off Transaction Validation (Key Check + Sufficient Fund Check) change "testtrans" in blockchainApp.cs

+  Adaptive Difficulty is enable by default.
+To change this, comment out the "AdjustDiff()" function in the block constructor.

 This program should be fully functional.
 If any errors occur, or any questions please send an email @ BR016005@student.reading.ac.uk

 https://csgitlab.reading.ac.uk/br016005/BlockChainProject